Donate

 This service enhances the live event experience for people who are blind or have low vision.
 An audio describer uses a small transmitter to describe what is happening in an event or how something looks at an exhibition.
 People using this service use a personal listening device enabling them to experience the event from anywhere in the space.
 Check the ‘Accessibility’ section on each event page for dates of audio described performances.

-These performances are open to everyone but have been specifically designed to create a safe and welcoming environment for people who would benefit from a more relaxed environment – this could include people with autism, sensory sensitivities and/or learning disabilities, as well as those living with anxiety or who have experienced trauma.
-Check the ‘Accessibility’ section on each event page for dates of relaxed performances.
+These performances are open to everyone but have been specifically designed to create a safe and welcoming environment for those who would benefit from a more relaxed environment – this could include people with autism, sensory sensitivities and/or learning disabilities, as well as those living with anxiety or who have experienced trauma.
+They allow audience members to stim, hum and move around as they please, and changes are made to the lighting and sound to make them lower sensory.

 This symbol indicates that audiences can understand and engage with the event without a comprehensive understanding of the English language.